Submissions are now closed.

 Send up to two pieces of fiction, each between 5-500 words.
 If you have a story to tell, tell it is as many words as you need—no more, no less.
 We like philosophical fiction, sci-fi, literary fiction, and modern fiction.
 We like the work of: Margaret Atwood, Sam Pink, Kurt Vonnegut, and Isaac Asimov.
 We also like parables and fables.

 Visual Art & Cover Images

 Send up to 7 pieces of art at once.
 They can be photos, paintings, digital art, mixed media, graphics, videos, etc. We like sketches, images, designs, strong shapes, and beautiful colors.
+When you send your art, make sure it’s edited to your liking.
+We won’t make but minor edits on images.
 We don’t really like confusing images with obscure references.

 Send one of non-fiction, anywhere from 5-2000 words.
 We appreciate flash non-fiction and creative non-fiction.
 We’ll take anything that’s true, as long as it speaks truthfully.
 Again word limits are a guideline, not a rule.
 We like Alain de Botton and David Sedaris.
 We also like philosophical musings and essays.
 We like Heidegger, Plato, Aristotle, Stoic writings, and Taoist, and Confucian writings.

 Send reviews of up to 500 words.
 You can send reviews about: books, stories, poems, artwork, movies, heck even food if you do it creatively.

 Beginning with Issue 3 we’ve started accepting start accepting: short comics puzzles, , and wordgames, including: riddles, crossword puzzles, word hives, and anything sorta like sudoku and ken ken.